mavinothkumar/frontend-dashboard/readme.txt

 * Public release

 == Upgrade Notice ==
-= 1.2.14 [23-May-2018] =
+= 1.3.1 [09-Jan-2019] =

+* Bug fixes: Admin User Profile Menu not sorting in order
-* Bug fixes: Reset Password not working when Login only selected.
+* Bug fixes: Frontend Dashboard menu not sorting in order

-* Update for FED Extra Plugin: Now the Admin bar can be enable or disable based on the User Role.
+* New: Drag and Drop to sort the menu items in Dashboard Menu, User Profile and Post Fields

 == Screenshots ==
 1. Frontend Dashboard Settings | Login | Settings